 The word Denali translates as the “Great One” and with a larger bulk and rise than Mount Everest, as well as an average summit success rate of around 50%, it was an intimidating proposition.
-It was one I undertook with a huge amount of excitement and a degree of nerves.
+It was one I undertook with excitement and a degree of nerves.
 After the initial excitement of university, it was a battle to flick a switch in my head and re-focus onto this goal while my mates were taking a different route.
 I trained for the sled pulling aspect of Denali by dragging female friends of mine along West Sands in St Andrews (think Chariots of Fire opening scene).
 Unsurprisingly, I received some fairly bewildered looks from the traditional St Andrews inhabitants going for a morning dog walk but it seemed to do the trick.

 A twin otter plane lands you from Anchorage on the snow in this vast and striking environment.
 As one of the last teams on the mountain that year, it felt like a very untainted experience from the off.
 Sledding all your kit from start to finish heightens that experience, certainly adding to the physical demands as you cache what is required higher up the mountain as we made our acclimatisation moves.